 - Distance is key.
 Don’t let people come too close or they’ll be able to use a preemptive strike on you.
 The closer they are, the less time you have to react.
 When they get close enough, it becomes next to impossible to defend against their sudden attack.
 So control the distance at all times.

 - Don’t fake it.
 A key component of making this all work is the seconds right before you strike.
-An experienced thug will spot a set up right away if you don’t do it right.
+An experienced thug will spot a setup right away if you don’t do it right.
 He’ll see you’re getting ready to hit him and he’ll act accordingly.
 You can’t fake this stuff and expect it to work because it will show.
-So practice doing all the things I mentioned in a convincing manner.
-Spend plenty of time practicing in front of the mirror, videotaping your performance, role playing and so on.
+So practice doing all the things I mentioned convincingly.
+Spend plenty of time practicing in front of the mirror, videotaping your performance, role-playing, and so on.

 - Stay on mission.
 What is your mission?
 To get away from your attacker and run to safety.
 Do your actions achieve that goal?
 If yes, great.
 If not, do they bring you closer to it?
 Yes?
 Awesome.
 Anything else doesn’t help you in your mission so don’t do it: don’t insult the guy.
 Don’t keep kicking him when he’s down.
 In other words, don’t do stupid things that are not part of the mission.

-I hope this article helps you get started with your own training and as the saying goes: may you never need this information but if you do, use it well.
+I hope this article helps you get started with your own training.
+As the saying goes: may you never need this information but if you do, use it well.

 Special thanks to Dave and Tomas for suggesting this topic; I hope you enjoyed my take on it.